G00Z-G00Z/python-library-example/README.md

+# How to build packages in Python

+This is a repo to show you how to build packages in python

-# Example repo
+# Presentation

-Check the instructions on how to use it
+There is a presentation you can see at `./presentation/index.html`.
+Just open it in the browser to see it